csc301-winter-2022/team-project-16-uoft-aerospace-team/deliverable-1/planning.md

 #### Q6: What are the roles & responsibilities on the team?

-Describe the different roles on the team and the responsibilities associated with each role.
- * Roles should reflect the structure of your team and be appropriate for your project.
-Not necessarily one role to one team member.

-List each team member and:
- * A description of their role(s) and responsibilities including the components they'll work on and non-software related work
- * 3 technical strengths and weaknesses each (e.g. languages, frameworks, libraries, development methodologies, etc.)

 ![This is an image](roles_table.png)

 #### Q7: What operational events will you have as a team?

-Describe meetings (and other events) you are planning to have.
- * When and where?
-Recurring or ad hoc?
-In-person or online?
- * What's the purpose of each meeting?
- * Other events could be coding sessions, code reviews, quick weekly sync meeting online, etc.
- * You must have at least 2 meetings with your project partner (if you have one) before D1 is due.
-Describe them here:
-   * What did you discuss during the meetings?
-   * What were the outcomes of each meeting?
-   * You must provide meeting minutes.
-   * You must have a regular meeting schedule established by the second meeting.

 We have 2 separate teams: one dedicated to backend and backend testing, the other one to frontend and frontend testing.
 We will make sure that at least one member of each team will participate to the bi-weekly scheduled meeting with the partner.
 There is a meeting set up weekly for the whole team during the tutorial (Tuesday, 9pm) so that we can discuss further objectives for both backend and frontend and communicate new APIs if necessary.
 This meeting will be online for now.
 Members of the same team will do at least one quick meeting to review/synchronize the parts they are developing concurrently.
 We plan to fully separate the coding tasks so that we can work independently.
 If we feel that we lack motivation, we will plan coding sessions.
 More generally, we use our discord channel to discuss our decisions, if necessary.